f-utils/f/doc/user.md

 my_func = f.set('my_func')
 ```

+# Analogy

+As you can see, the flow is essentially that of a dynamic object, as a list, a set or a dictionary:

+1. `initialize` the object
+2. `extend` the object by adding elements to it
+3. `update` the object by change its elements

+Thus, the core `f-utils` systematics is:

+> to think of functions as dynamic objects.

+The "dynamic object" associated to a function is its `spectrum`: a tuple consisting of the following data:
+1. `name`: a string defining the *spetrum name*
+2. `desc`: a string with the *spectrum description*
+3. `std`: a function, being the *spectrum standard return*
+4. `domain`: a list whose elements are "acceptable types", defining the *spectrum domain*
+5. `body`: a dictionary that maps to each acceptable type a *spectrum returning function*.

 # Detailed Description

-Let us now describe with more details what is happening in the previous flow.
+Let us now describe with more details what is happening in the previous flow and how to deal with function spectra.

 As discussed in the `f-utils` [systematics](https://github.com/f-utils/general/docs/systematics.md), the `f-utils` libs define `f-systems`, whose `state` is defined into two levels:
-1. `globally`: provided by the current collection of all accessible types and all accessible spectra on that
+1. `globally`: provided by the current collection of all `accessible types` and all `accessible spectra` on that
 2. `locally`: provided by the current content of a given spectrum.

-The `global state` of a `f-system` is, therefore, given by the following dictionaries:
+The `global state` of a `f-system` is therefore given by the following dictionaries:

-- `TYPES`: with the current accessible types
+- `TYPES`: with the current `accessible types`
-- `FUNCS`: with the current accessible spectra
+- `FUNCS`: with the current `accessible spectra`

-When one imports the class `f` it comes endowed with the `bare global state`, which is the minimal state of the `f-system`:
+We define a `f-system` by importing the class `f`.
+Every `f-system`  is created with a `bare global state`: its minimal global state, in which the dictionaries `TYPES` and `FUNCS` assume the values below.

-- `TYPES`: contains the following `bare accessible types`, which are the basic builtin Python types:
+- `TYPES`: comes  with the "bare accessible types", which are the basic builtin Python types:
 ```python
 TYPES = {
     None:         "empty type",